NigelThomas/hiveperf/README.md

 ## Install s-Server schema and credentials

-The SQLstream end of the data flow is created using the install script:
+The SQLstream end of the data flow is created using the install scripts:

 ```
+. /home/sqlstream/hiveperf/pre-startup.sh
-. /home/sqlstream/hiveperf/install.sh
+. /home/sqlstream/hiveperf/pre-server.sh
 ```

+This is managed by the bootstrap utilities present on the docker image `sqlstream/streamlab-git`.

 ## SQLstream schema